Low energy excitations in a long prism geometry: testing the lower critical dimension of the Ising spin glass: The Ising spin glass in a long prism geometry.

-\paragraph{The Ising spin glass in a long prism geometry.} Ising spins $S_{\boldsymbol{x}}=\pm 1$ occupy the nodes $\boldsymbol{x}$ of a cubic lattice, which form a rectangular right prism of size $L$ along the $X$ and $Y$ directions and size $M$ ($\gg L$) along the $Z$ direction.
+Ising spins $S_{\boldsymbol{x}}=\pm 1$ occupy the nodes $\boldsymbol{x}$ of a cubic lattice, which form a rectangular right prism of size $L$ along the $X$ and $Y$ directions and size $M$ ($\gg L$) along the $Z$ direction.
 The spins interact with their lattice nearest neighbors through the Hamiltonian~\cite{edwards:75,edwards:76}

 We choose the usual periodic boundary conditions in the $X$ and $Y$ directions (the $Z$ direction warrants a more careful discussion; see below).
 The couplings, $J_{\boldsymbol{x},\boldsymbol{y}}=\pm 1$ with equal probability, are independent and identically distributed random variables.
-The disorder is quenched: for any observable we first compute the thermal average, $\langle\ldots\rangle $, over different real replicas (copies of the system with the same couplings evolving independently) and only afterwards we compute the average over the $J$s, $\overline{(\ldots)}$.
+The disorder is quenched: for any observable we first compute the thermal average, $\langle\ldots\rangle $, over different real replicas (copies of the system with the same couplings evolving independently) and only afterward we compute the average over the $J$s, $\overline{(\ldots)}$.
 As usual, we compute correlation functions using different replicas.
 For every plane $x_3=z$, we define a local overlap $Q(z)=\sum_{x_1,x_2} S_{x_1,x_2,z}^{(a)} S_{x_1,x_2,z}^{(b)}/L^2$ where $a\neq b$ are replica indices.
 Our basic equilibrium correlation functions are

 Considering different powers $n$ in $C^{(n)}(z_1,z_2)$ is motivated by the recent finding of multifractal scaling in out-of-equilibrium spin glass dynamics~\cite{janus:24} \footnote{However, the multifractal spectrum that we compute here cannot be directly compared with the results of~\cite{janus:24}, because of the different geometry.
-The importance of geometry was emphasized in~\cite{marinari:24}.}. $C^{(n)}$ is a function of $|z_2-z_1|$ for $M\to\infty$, but for finite $M$ and open boundary conditions the dependence on $z_1$ and $z_2$ should be dealt with care, see~\cite{supplemental}.
+The importance of geometry was emphasized in~\cite{marinari:24}.} (see also~\cite{fisch:08} in $D=2$). $C^{(n)}$ is a function of $|z_2-z_1|$ for $M\to\infty$, but for finite $M$ and open boundary conditions the dependence on $z_1$ and $z_2$ should be dealt with care, see {\bf SI}.